M4adan/random-all/README.md

           ```

 *  **choices(population,weights)** :
       Return a random element from the non-empty sequence according to there weight.

+      **IMPORTANT - use new() to avoid confusions**
       * **population** : elements from which an element should be choosen.
       * **weights** : weights of each element, the sum should be equal to 100.